arunmoorthattil/openshift-june-2022/Day2/README.md

 - Using Kubernetes CRDs and Custom Controllers, RedHat added several useful features on top of Kubernetes
 - OpenShift is nothing but Kubernetes + additional CRs and addition Controllers
 - OpenShift supports Private Container Registry within the OpenShift out of the box
-- OpenShift suppports CI/CD within the OpenShift
+- OpenShift suppports CI/CD within OpenShift cluster
+- Openshift supports user management based on RBAC out of the box
 - Applications can be deployed from
    - source code (S2I - Source to Image)
    - a Dockerfile
-   - from container image
+   - container image
+   - imperatively and declaratively

 # Tekton K-native CI/CD Framework
-- a Framework which works within Kubernetes also supported in OpenShift
+- a Framework that works within Kubernetes/OpenShift
-- Tekton adds its own CRs and Custom Controllers on top of Kubernetes/OpenShift to support CI/CD with Orchestration platform.
+- Tekton adds its own CRs and Custom Controllers on top of Kubernetes/OpenShift to support CI/CD with the Orchestration platform cluster
+- it is a serverless unline Jenkins CI/CD

 ## OpenShift CLI commands

 ### Creating a project from command line
+In OpenShift, applications are deployed within a project namespace.
+Technically, project is nothing but namespace.
+Different teams can create their own project and isolate their application deployments from others.

 ```
 oc new-project <your-name>
 oc new-project jegan
 ```
 Expected output
 <pre>
-(jegan@tektutor.org)$ oc new-project jegan
+(jegan@tektutor.org)$ <b>oc new-project jegan</b>
 Now using project "jegan" on server "https://api.ocp.tektutor.org:6443".

 You can add applications to this project with the 'new-app' command.
 For example, try: